tcarleton/stagg/README.md

 devtools::install_github("tcarleton/stagg")
 ```

-## Abstract (Work in Progress)
+## Abstract

+Spatiotemporal climate data is critical to interdisciplinary research on
-Spatiotemporal climate data must be properly transformed and aggregated
+interactions between human and climate systems.
+However, it must be
+properly transformed and aggregated before it can be utilized in
-before it can be utilized in statistical research.
-In particular, most
+statistical research.
+In particular, most statistical analyses of
-statistical analyses of coupled human-geophysical systems require a
+coupled human-geophysical systems require careful alignment of gridded,
-careful aligning of gridded, high-resolution climate information with
+high-resolution climate information with irregular and often temporally
-irregular and often temporally coarse administrative or survey data.
-For
+coarse administrative or survey data.
+While tools exist to aid in
-researchers familiar with popular climate datasets and the steps
-required to use them, the preparation process is tedious; to the
-uninitiated, it can act as a barrier to entry into the study of
+certain aspects of climate data manipulation, there is no standardized
+methodology or tools to support the full range of processing necessary
+for statistical analysis.
+Many researchers invest time and resources
+into creating individual solutions which may be closed-source,
+inconsistent, or employ inadequate methods for handling nonlinearities
+in spatial and temporal aggregations, while others forgo using the data
-interactions between human and natural systems.
-Here, we present the `R`
-package `stagg`, which aims to reduce the time and expertise required to
+altogether.
+Here, we present the R package stagg, which aims to
-use climate data for statistical analysis by automating the following
+standardize a pipeline for integrating climate and non-climate data for
+statistical analysis by automating the following key facets: (1)
-key facets: (1) resampling, reprojection, and aggregation of raster data
+resampling, reprojection, and aggregation of raster data to resolve any
-to resolve any spatial and temporal scale mismatches; (2) nonlinear
+spatial and temporal scale mismatches between climate and non-climate
-transformations of data at grid scale for use in nonlinear regression
+data; (2) transformations of data at grid scale for use in nonlinear
-causal analysis; (3) aggregation of climate data over administrative
+regression causal analysis; (3) aggregation of climate data over
-regions, with the capability to weight gridded climate values based on
+administrative regions, with the capability to weight gridded climate
-non-climate datasets, such as population and cropland.
+values based on non-climate datasets, such as population and cropland.

-In automating these critical components, the `stagg` package enables
+In automating these critical components, the stagg package enables
 computationally efficient, simple, and generalizable preparation of
-ERA5 climate data for downstream use in statistical analyses.
+climate data for downstream use in statistical analyses, with the goal
+of facilitating a greater quantity of rigorous climate research.

 ## Workflow